WadeFC/WadeFC/README.md

 - 👋 Hi, I’m Chimdiebele AKA WADE.
 - 👀 I’m interested in ...
 WEB DEVELOPMENT/APP DEVELOPMENT
-- 🌱 I’m currently learning ...
-JAVASCRIPT
+- 🌱 With a good understanding of JAVASCRIPT , I’m currently learning.
 - 💞️ I’m looking to collaborate on ...
 WEB/APP RELATED PROJECTS
 - 📫 How to reach me ... +234 814 681 5792
 Currently an Intern in https://www.tenece.com/